Chinoiserie - the addiction to Chinese style as the height of fashion and good taste

-An example of the transition away from Chinoiserie is the Royal Pavilion ➚ at Brighton.
+An example of the transition away from Chinoiserie is the Royal Pavilion ➚ at Brighton, UK.
 It was built in 1787 in a strange Indo-Saracenic style.
 The interior had many Chinoiserie objects.
 The Prince of Wales (later King George IV) was a slave to fashion.
 Frederick Crace was the principal interior designer and he freely mixed Indian, Chinese and Japanese design motifs - Chinoiserie was never purely Chinese but more broadly ‘Oriental’.

 A Chinoiserie Procession of Figures Riding on Elephants with Temples Beyond.
 18th century.
 Image by Honolulu Museum of Art available under a Creative Commons License ➚This looks much more like India than China and demonstrates that Chinoiserie is a broad term for anything Oriental